delta-game/site/content/play.md

 ## Step 2: Setting Up Magefiles

-To build DELTΔ, we first need to set up Magefiles.
+To build DELTΔ, we first need to set up the Magefile build-tool.

 1. We should already have GoLang installed and our terminal app opened.
 Now we need to run the following command, which will download and install the `magefile` executable to our `$GOPATH`:

     ```bash
     go install github.com/magefile/mage@latest
     ```
-2. To view all user facing targets, run the following command:
+2. To view all user facing targets, run the following command in our terminal:

     ```bash
     mage help